getify/You-Dont-Know-JS/scope-closures/ch7.md

 That definition of closure is less observational and a bit less familiar-sounding compared to the traditional academic perspective.
 But it's nonetheless still useful, because the benefit is that we simplify explanation of closure to a straightforward combination of references and in-place function instances.

 The previous model (Figure 4) is not *wrong* at describing closure in JS.
 It's just more conceptually inspired, an academic perspective on closure.
-By contrast, the alternative model (Figure 5) could be described as a bit more implementation aligned, how JS actually works.
+By contrast, the alternative model (Figure 5) could be described as a bit more implementation focused, how JS actually works.

 Both perspectives/models are useful in understanding closure, but the reader may find one a little easier to hold than the other.
 Whichever you choose, the observable outcomes in our program are the same.